Slow Tours-helping people enjoy personalised, immersive tours since 2007

 Slow Tours Team

-Director (and occasional tour guide), Carol has an IT background in systems analysis, and over 30 years as a business consultant, and 12 years in the travel business.
-She is bilingual French and speaks enough German, Italian and Spanish to get by.
+Director (and occasional tour guide), Carol has an IT background in systems analysis, over 30 years as a business consultant, still works with family businesses (Family Business Australia) and has 13 years in the travel business.
+She is bilingual French and speaks enough German, Italian and Spanish to get by (although gets a bit rusty!).

 Back Office :